 In a small town in Assam, it is nearly impossible to make ends meet while just being an independent/freelance reporter.

-This investigation is part of the JFJ Investigative Grant Programme and was originally published by NewsClick.
+This investigation was originally published by NewsClick.

 In 2020, two journalists died in upper Assam, India.
 Parag Bhuyan was hit by a mini-truck just outside his home, and Bijen Deep was found dead at his home office, a cable around his neck, after an apparent suicide.
 In the corner of northeast India, far from the state capital Guwahati, their life stories went untold.
 Both Bijen and Parag lived near Tinsukia (the district headquarters), a small town barely 100 km from the Myanmar border.
 Tinsukia district has India’s oldest tea gardens, the oldest oil field and refinery, two national parks, rainforests and wetlands.
 The Baghjan oil field, which caught fire in 2019 and burned for 173 days, is in Tinsukia.